Transportation Appeal Tribunal of Canada Rules

 (2) A summons shall be served personally on the person to whom it is directed at least 48 hours before the time fixed for the attendance of the person.

-(3) At the time of service of a summons on a person, the party requesting the appearance of the person shall pay fees and allowances to the person in accordance with Rule 351 of the Federal Court Rules.
+(3) At the time of service of a summons on a person, the party requesting the appearance of the person shall pay witness fees and travel expenses to the person in accordance with Rule 42 of the Federal Courts Rules.

-(a) detained in custody and forthwith brought before the Tribunal until his presence as a witness is no longer required; or
+(a) detained in custody and immediately brought before the Tribunal until their presence as a witness is no longer required; or

 (b) released on a recognizance, with or without sureties, conditional on the person’s appearance at the date, time and place specified therein to give evidence at a proceeding.